Fennel For the Butterflies

 Fennel for the butterflies

 In the back of my garden, I have a small patch of fennel (Foeniculum vulgare) that grows year-round and stands five feet tall.
-Sometimes I’ll harvest the fronds for a salad or a bulb for my favorite seafood stew, or even the pollen or seeds for my cooking, but for the most part, I let the fennel grow “wild” here.
+Sometimes I’ll harvest the fronds for a salad or a bulb for my favorite seafood stew, or even the pollen or seeds for my cooking, but for the most part, I let the fennel grow “wild” here as part of a natural butterfly garden.

 Florence fennel in the garden